vidjil/vidjil/doc/user.md

 ## Export the full list of clones

-The full list of clones can be retrieven by launching the command-line vidjil-algo.
+The full list of clones can be retrieved by launching the command-line vidjil-algo.

 On the public server, we also provide `Export all clones (AIRR)` configuration to export a `.tsv` file that can be further processed or opened in any spreadsheet editor.